 |Simulated Space Shuttle Mission at space camp: the orbiter

 crew as seen through the Mission Control monitor

-While clearly a highly accomplished scientist, Wernher von Braun is a problematic figure for me because he did work for Hitler and the Wehrmacht (developing the V-2 missiles that were targeted at the Allies) until it became inopportune in May of 1945, at which point he decided it would be better to defect to the Americans than to be captured by the Soviets who were about to overrun the Baltic town of Pennemünde where he was working.
+While clearly a highly accomplished scientist, Wernher von Braun is a problematic figure.
+He did work for Hitler and the Wehrmacht (developing the V-2 missiles that were targeted at the Allies) until it became inopportune in May of 1945.
+At that point he decided it would be better to defect to the Americans than to be captured by the Soviets, who were about to overrun the Baltic town of Pennemünde, where he was working.

 |My son rides the MAT (Multi-Axis-Trainer) at space camp.

-First time around, my son was commander, and I was pilot (The amount of buttons one has to find on that flight deck are mind-boggling!).
+First time around, my son was commander, and I was pilot.
+The amount of buttons one has to find on that flight deck are mind-boggling!
 We also got to work as Space Station Scientists, as well as INCO (Integrated Communications Officer) and Mission Scientist (both working in Mission Control in “Houston.”)
 We were on a great team with other parents and children, and had loads of fun while each of us was trying to figure out what the hell we were doing.
 At one point, we parents and kids in Mission Control did a rendition of the “Sponge Bob Square Pants” theme while we were waiting for the orbiter crew to get their act together.

-My favorite is the 1/6 chair, so called because on the Moon you only weigh a sixth of what you weigh on Earth.
+My favorite is the 1/6 chair, so called because on the moon you only weigh a sixth of what you weigh on Earth.
 They strap you into a harness, and you get to bounce around like a baby.